PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 14:17:40
+Last updated: 2024-04-08 14:18:13
-Random Quote: I'm from Minnesota, where there's plenty hot-dogs for everyone.
-Perhaps even too many... - Marshall Eriksen
+Random Quote: We're going to Buffalo... and I've seen women from there; the city's aptly named. - Barney Stinson